Same-sex marriage (SSM) in New Jersey via the state courts

 Superior Court Assignment Judge Linda Feinberg formally ruled that the plaintiffs can argue in court that denying same-sex couples access to marriage by only allowing them to enter into civil unions violates both the New Jersey constitution and the U.S. Constitution.
 This argument had previously been dismissed.

-Jon Davidson, legal director at Lambda Legal, said:
+Jon Davidson, legal director at Lambda Legal -- a group promoting marriage equality -- said:

 "We are pleased that the New Jersey Superior Court will allow us to show how civil unions fail to provide to same-sex couples the equality promised by both the New Jersey Constitution and the 14th Amendment of the U.S. Constitution."